Families and Subfamilies Taxa Map Keys to Taxa Catalogs Gallery Search

 Introduction and Objectives of the Scarabaeoid Identification Guide

 The growing demand for knowledge of biodiversity around the world has heightened the significance of systematics information.
 Electronic dissemination of data provides the ability to access information as never before.
-The objective of this web site is to provide a comprehensive systematic overview for the approximately 600 genera of New World scarab beetles and to provide a foundation for a future comprehensive treatment of world scarabaeoids.
-This on-line guide to the New World scarab genera brings together decades of literature and keys that are written in many languages and are often inaccessible.
+The objective of this web site is to provide a comprehensive systematic overview for the approximately 600 genera of New World scarabaeoid beetles and to provide a foundation for a future comprehensive treatment of world scarabaeoids.

-The classification that we are using follows that of Lawrence and Newton (1995).
+The classification follows that of Lawrence and Newton (1995).
 Not included in our treatment are taxa that are exclusively Old World in distribution: Belohinidae and the subfamilies Pachypodinae, Dynamopodinae, Euchirinae, Phaenomeridinae (all in the family Scarabaeidae).
 The Taxa Map displays all scarab taxa currently in the site.

 Scarabaeoidea of the New World (Caribbean, North, Central, and South America)